daattali/beautiful-jekyll/_posts/2020-02-26-oblivious-parallel-ram.md

 ---
 layout: post
-title: Sample blog post2
-subtitle: Each post also has a subtitle
+title: Oblivious Parallel RAM
+subtitle: By George Wang and Haozhan Sun
-tags: [test]
+tags: [oblivious computation]
 ---

-# Oblivious Parallel RAM
 ## Motivation
 As previous blogs discussed, Oblivious RAM (ORAM) takes advantage of the property that each specific sequence of memory locations accessed during the execution of a certain program is independent of the program, so that an adversary cannot infer any additional information about the original operations other than the number of accesses by observing the access pattern.
 In real-life scenarios, there may exist multiple readers accessing a SQL database simultaneously to extract information, which we want to hide from an adversary.
 Therefore, the addition of parallelism is strongly preferable to guarantee security and efficiency.
 Oblivious Parallel RAM (OPRAM) achieves this notion such that it supports multiple clients simultaneously accessing a storage server in parallel, and ensures that the communication among clients shall also remain oblivious.